jssteinberg/some-makeup/README.md

 - CSS is split into files more logically.
 - `--line-span` var for headings, not `--h…-min-font-size`.
 - `--space` var for controlling spacing, not `--spacer`.
-- Only sets margin-block-start for spacing reset (space.css).
+- Only sets margin-block-end for spacing reset (space.css).
 - Removes setting font-size for h1 (OG from CSS Remedy).
 Browser default makes sense, and font-size can be, and usually is, set when styling.

 	```css